 While the Javelin and AMX’s track performance brought considerable publicity, it did not translate into robust showroom traffic.
 For 1969, sales of the little-changed Javelin fell to 40,675 while the AMX managed 8,293 sales.
 Part of the problem was simply that the market had peaked in 1967 and declined steady from there.
 The Mustang fell 20% for 1969, while Camaro sank more than 30%.

-The 1970 Javelin and AMX got a facelift with a new grille, new taillights, and a rather tacky new hood scoop, but it didn’t help.
-Sales declined to just over 30,000 Javelins and 4,116 AMXs.
+The 1970 Javelin and AMX got a facelift with a new grille, new taillights, a rather tacky new hood scoop, and tall-deck V-8 engines with a longer stroke (bringing the smaller V-8s to 304 cu. in.
+(4,977 cc) and 360 cu. in.
+(5,892 cc) displacement).
+Sales nonetheless declined to just over 30,000 Javelins and 4,116 AMXs.
 The competition wasn’t doing any better; Mustang sales were down an additional 40%.